 Stratospheric balloons are high-altitude balloons that are released and operated into the stratosphere ( region of the atmosphere (15 to 45 km in altitude).
 Stratospheric provide platform to test and advance space science for far less than the cost of a satellite (up to 40 times less).
 The original stratospheric balloons were flown by NASA in the 1950s, and the agency still uses them for science missions.
 The Canadian Space Agency uses stratospheric balloons to test and validate new technologies developed for long-duration space missions and to perform scientific experiments in a near-space environment.

-Google, is working on a new technology to provide 5G internet speeds to the world.
+In July 2020, Google sister company Loon launched a service providing 4G internet to remote parts of Kenya from stratospheric balloons at 65,000 feet.
 Project Loon is a network of balloons traveling on the edge of space, designed to connect people in rural and remote areas, help fill coverage gaps, and bring people back online after disasters, says Google.
 Google is using weather balloons operating as an airborne Wi-Fi provider under Project Loon, and plans to launch as a trial over Sri Lanka, Indonesia and possibly India.
 Project Loon balloons travel approximately 20 km above the Earth’s surface in the stratosphere.
 Project Loon, successfully deployed such balloons to provide mobile communications in the aftermath of Hurricane Maria in Puerto Rico.

-Military also has been employing various platforms like Balloons, Aerostats, Airships, Satellites, and UAVs for communications and persistent, wide area, real time Intelligence, Surveillance, and Reconnaissance (ISR) of battle space.
+The commercial launch shows the steerable balloon technology, which Loon has been working with since 2011, is now reliable enough for everyday use.
+This is a powerful new capability that the Pentagon is keen to exploit.
+Military has been employing various platforms like Balloons, Aerostats, Airships, Satellites, and UAVs for communications and persistent, wide area, real time Intelligence, Surveillance, and Reconnaissance (ISR) of battle space.

 Stratospheric balloons technology